Fall Festival 2024 ~ Day 1

 Sixteen characteristics of the four noble truths Buddha taught that each of the four noble truths has four special characteristics.
 The four characteristics of true sufferings are: impermanent, suffering, empty, and selfless.
 The four characteristics of true origins are: cause, origin, strong producer, and condition.
 The four characteristics of true cessations are: cessation, peace, supreme attainment, and definite abandoner.
 The four characteristics of true paths are: path, antidote, accomplisher, and definite abandoning.
 See Ocean of Nectar.

 Sleep A mental factor that is developed through dullness or its imprints and that functions to gather the sense awarenesses inwards.
-See Clear Light of Bliss and Understanding the Mind.
+See Clear Light of Bliss and How to Understand the Mind.

 Solitary peace A Hinayana nirvana.